 For example, in subtropical Australia, the Big Scrub rainforest needs enhanced wildlife corridors to connect a fragmented rainforest and the local community are calling for more participation in environmental work through community volunteer planting days.
-Whereas in Sumatra, removing oil palm plantations and supporting local indigenous custodianship of new rainforests will have the biggest ecological impact.

 To achieve the best possible ecological outcome we must treat each location as unique and in need of its own solution.

 What are the methodologies used in the projects?